 Turning off cookies

-People can stop cookies being downloaded on to their computer or other device by selecting the appropriate settings on their browser.
+People can stop cookies from being downloaded on to their computer or other devices by selecting the appropriate settings on their browser.
 If people do this, they may not be able to use the full functionality of our website.

 Further guidance on the use of personal information can be found at ico.org.uk.